ChrisPritchard/ctf-writeups/tryhackme/picklerick.md

   -->
 ```

 Nikto reveals its running apache and that /login.php exists. dirb additionally showed robots.txt and a browsable assets folder.
-Neither contained anything of note.
+The latter showed nothing of note, but the former contained the text: `Wubbalubbadubdub`.
+This worked as a password on the login form, providing access to portal.php